ubaldot/vim-writegood/README.md

 There are few parameters that you can tweak:
 ```
 # Default values
-g:writegood_options = "" # CLI parameters to pass to writegood
+g:writegood_options = "" # CLI parameters to pass to write-good, see
+write-good docs
 g:writegood_linehl = "CursorLine"
 g:writegood_text = "--"
 g:writegood_texthl = "IncSearch"